jrkerns/pylinac/README.rst

     the minimum circle that touches all the radiation spokes (wobble).
 Based on ideas from `Depuydt et al <http://iopscience.iop.org/0031-9155/57/10/2997>`_ and `Gonzalez et al <http://dx.doi.org/10.1118/1.1755491>`_ and evolutionary optimization.
 * `VMAT QA <http://pylinac.readthedocs.org/en/latest/vmat_docs.html>`_ -
-    A module for analyzing EPID images after performing the `Jorgensen et al. <http://dx.doi.org/10.1118/1.3552922>`_ tests for VMAT QA, specifically the Dose Rate & Gantry Speed
+    A module for analyzing EPID images after performing the Varian RapidArc QA tests, specifically the Dose Rate & Gantry Speed
-    (DRGS) and Dose Rate MLC (DRMLC) tests.
-Can load the open and MLC field images and calculate segment ratios as per the Jorgensen implementation.
+    (DRGS) and MLC Speed (MLCS) tests.
+Can load the open and MLC field images and calculate segment ratios as per the Varian specs.
 * `CBCT QA <http://pylinac.readthedocs.org/en/latest/cbct_docs.html>`_ -
     A module to automatically analyze DICOM images of a CatPhan 504 delivered on a Varian linac.
 Corrects for yaw, pitch, roll and left-right, up-down displacement.
 Analysis is based on test descriptions in the